 Chemical Rust Proofing

 Similarly with electronic rust proofing, this method is also expensive.
 However, its quality protection is worth the price.
 This Rust Proofing Option uses heavy-duty chemical protection products that are perfect in any type of vehicle.
 It protects your 4WD, ute, truck, commercial vehicle, van, trailer or car against salt and water corrosion.
 This stops rust from forming and retards further oxidation of any minor rust already present.
 The procedure of this method starts with cleaning your vehicle by using high-pressure steam.
-Then, the rust penetrating oil/formula will be applied to the surface.
+Then, you should apply the rust penetrating oil/formula to the surface.
 This to stop rust in its tracks and prolong and prevent any rust formation.
 Finally, the heavy-duty chemical protection products are applied entirely to seal all vulnerable areas of the underbody.

 Is Rust Proofing Really Worth It?

 In order to prevent damage from occurring in the first place, it’s important to protect your car by undergoing rust proofing.
-Car rust proofing options are essential for those that own a car.
+Car rust proofing options are essential and for those that own a car.
 When you know what rust proofing options are right for you, you’ll be able to make the best decision about what repairs to make and what type of repairs to avoid.